um-acs/acs_docs/docs/pegasus/p_faqs.rst

 How do I request a new project?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any PI or faculty member may request a new project : https://idsc.miami.edu/project_request
+Any PI or faculty member may request a new project at the `IDSC Project Request form <https://uhealthtest.service-now.com/esc?id=sc_cat_item&sys_id=1bd010ed87c58a10b2f12029dabb35d9>`_

 When will my project be created?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~